 - white chocolate grated (extra)

-*Make it and freeze it!
-Once the cheesecake is completely cool, do not garnish.
+- Make it and freeze it: once the cheesecake is completely cool, don’t garnish.
 Simply wrap it in plastic glad paper and freeze for up to 3 weeks.

-To make the filling; Using the medium speed of an electric mixer, beat cream cheese, and sugar until creamy (don’t over-beat).
+To make the filling: Using the medium speed of an electric mixer, beat the cream cheese and sugar until creamy (don’t overbeat).
 Add the eggs (1 at a time) and vanilla and beat until blended.

 By hand, fold in the white chocolate, orange juice, orange zest, and thickened cream and mix gently until smooth.

 Gently pour the cream cheese mixture onto the crumb crust.
 Tap the tin lightly to remove any air bubbles.
 Place blackberry jam in the microwave for 40 seconds or until very soft.
 Drizzle over the cheesecake mixture and swirl gently with a knife.

 Place the cake tin onto a tray lined with baking paper and bake in a preheated oven for 1 hour.
 Carefully remove from the oven and allow to cool completely (the cheesecake will be wobbly).
 Once cooled down, refrigerate for 2-3 hours until cold.